superintendent2521/twitter-account-location-in-username/README.md

 - Work seamlessly with Twitter's authentication system

 The content script injects a script into the page context that listens for location fetch requests.
 When a username is detected, the content script sends a custom event to the page script, which makes the API request and returns the location data.

+## Hiding posts from specific countries

+Use the extension popup to manage the list of countries you want to hide:
+1. Open the popup from the toolbar and scroll to **Hidden countries**
+2. Type a country name (case-insensitive) and press **Add**.
+Suggestions are provided for the built-in country list.
+3. Tweets and user cells whose profile location matches any selected country will be hidden once the location is fetched.
+4. Use **Clear** to remove all filters or the x on a chip to remove a single country.
+Removing a country will unhide previously hidden posts.

 ## API Endpoint